themanojdesai/python-a2a/docs/guides/mcp.rst

 .. code-block:: python

     from python_a2a import A2AServer, AgentCard, run_server
-    from python_a2a.mcp.providers import GitHubMCPServer, FilesystemMCPServer
+    from python_a2a.mcp.providers import GitHubMCPServer, FilesystemMCPServer, PlaywrightMCPServer
     from python_a2a import TaskStatus, TaskState

     class DevOpsAgent(A2AServer):